Get Started with Your Machine Learning Project Quickly Using Amazon SageMaker JumpStart

 On the CloudFormation pane, choose Stacks.
 When the stack is created, the status of the stack should change from CREATE_IN_PROGRESS to CREATE_COMPLETE.

-Enter SageMaker Studio into the CloudFormation console search bar, and then choose SageMaker Studio.
+Enter SageMaker Studio into the CloudFormation console search bar, and choose SageMaker Studio.